Largest prehistoric animals: Side-necked turtles (Pleurodira)

 The largest freshwater turtle of all time was the Miocene podocnemid Stupendemys, with an estimated parasagittal carapace length of 2.86 m and weight of up to 1145 kg.
 Carbonemys cofrinii from the same family had a shell that measured about 1.72 m, complete shell was estimated at 1.8 m.

 Macrobaenids (Macrobaenidae)

-The largest macrobaenids were the Early Cretaceous Yakemys, Late Cretaceous Anatolemys, and Paleocene Judithemys and Carbonemys.
+The largest macrobaenids were the Early Cretaceous Yakemys, Late Cretaceous Anatolemys, and Paleocene Judithemys.
 All reached 70 cm in carapace length.